rachaelalfant/rachaelalfant.github.io/index.md

 - **LinkedIn**: [https://www.linkedin.com/in/rachael-alfant/](https://www.linkedin.com/in/rachael-alfant/)

 ## Recent News
-- I will be giving talks at the [INFORMS Annual Meeting](https://www.abstractsonline.com/pp8/#!/10856/session/1443) and the [University of Pittsburgh](https://www.mathematics.pitt.edu/content/pitt-awm-student-seminar-series) in October!
+- I will be giving a talk at the [Dartmouth Applied & Computational Mathematics Seminar](https://math.dartmouth.edu/~acms/) in March!
 - I have been selected as a [Level 3 Future Faculty Fellow](https://engineering.rice.edu/academics/graduate-programs/future-faculty-fellows) for the 2023-2024 academic year.
 - In August, I completed the [Professional Leadership Coaching Program](https://doerr.rice.edu/) at the Doerr Institute for New Leaders.